 You can also fly into Rome or Milan and take a train or flight from either city.
 From Rome’s Fiumicino Airport (FCO), you may take a direct train to Rome’s central station, Roma Termini.
 Follow the “Stazione/Railway Station” signs.
 Trains depart twice hourly.
 Tickets can be purchased at a Biglietteria office or from ticket machines.
 All tickets must be validated before getting on the train: do this by stamping your ticket at the yellow boxes near the platform.
 The ride takes 30 minutes.
 From Roma Termini, transfer to a train for Florence.
 The Eurostar trains depart frequently and are the quickest.
 The trip takes 1.5 hours and costs between 44-62 euros one way per person.
 In Florence, taxis are available to take you to your hotel.
 Taxi service is available from Rome Fiumicino Airport to central Rome for ~50 euros.
 For information about travel through Milan’s Malpensa Airport (MXP), consult the website www.airportmalpensa.com.

 Your Trek Travel guides will meet you at the Hotel Home Florence (Piazza Piave, 3 - 50122 Florence, Italy) at 11:00 AM on the first day of the trip.
-Should you wish to reserve a room at this hotel pre-or post-trip, please contact your Trip Consultant for a discount code.
+Should you wish to reserve a room at this hotel pre-or post-trip, please contact your Trip Consultant for a discount code (subject to availability).
 You’ll then shuttle 90 minutes to your lunch spot for a taste of Tuscan cuisine.
 After lunch, your guides will do a bike fitting to ensure your comfort on your Trek Domane this week, before you take your first spin through the countryside.
 Please have your first day’s riding gear handy and separate from your other luggage to facilitate the bike fitting and ride.

 If you will be late for the pick-up or are going to miss it altogether, please inform your guides.
-You will receive an email a week before the trip start with their names and contact details.
+You will receive an email a week before the trip starts with their names and contact details.
 If you cannot reach them, please call our first hotel, Il Borgo di Vescine (+39 0577 741 144) and leave a message with your expected arrival time and contact details.
 You may take a taxi to the first night’s hotel in Vescine, Il Borgo di Vescine, for approximately 200 euros.
 The trip takes over an hour from the center of Florence.View our pre hotel recommendations